Quantitative Literacy General Education and the Mathematics Placement Exam - ALEKS

 - Your raw ALEKS score will appear on-screen.

 - You may now logout, or you may continue to the Prep and Learning Module to improve your knowledge.

 - You will receive an email from ALEKS stating your next steps.

 - You will receive an email from UNO within approximately one hour with your translated score indicating what class(es) your results qualify you to take.

 Upon completing the exam, students will gain access to adaptive Prep and Learning modules for reviewing old subjects and learning new ones!
-Students who wish to receive a new Math Placement result may do so after working in their Prep and Learning modules.
+Students who wish to receive a new Math Placement result may do so after working in their Prep and Learning modules for 3 hours.

 Once you have completed the ALEKS assessment, you can log back in to the ALEKS website.
 You will be directed to your personalized ALEKS dashboard.
 Click on the “Math Placement Exam, [Year]/Higher Education Math Placement” tile.
 Follow the instructions to set up and complete your Prep and Learning Module.
 You must spend at least 3 hours in your learning module before you can retake the assessment.

 You will receive your placement results via email to your UNO email address approximately 1 hour after completion of the exam.
 You can also view your results after they have been transferred to MavLINK via the Testing Center Registration Management System or by requesting an Unofficial Transcript from the Academics tab in MavLINK.

 It can take up to 24 hours for your scores to be transferred to MavLINK so you can enroll in classes.